mallocator/express-token-api-middleware/README.md

 Triggered whenever a user is rejected access to a specific path.
 The request object includes the decrypted user object.

+### expired(req)

+Triggered whenever a user token has expired.
+The request object includes the decrypted user object.

 ### timeout(req)

 The timeout event is triggered whenever the request queue is full and request get rejected.
 The request object includes the decrypted